Annamarie2019/ExampleDApps/README.md

 \[Editor:

-1. Do I have the introductory phrase above right: we're establishing the user as a node and running a daemon in the background, yes?
+- Do I have the introductory phrase above right: we're establishing the user as a node and running a daemon in the background, yes?

-2. When I run this code, I get "Cannot find module" error.
+- When I run this code, I get "Cannot find module" error.
 When I add axelar-local-gmp-examples to the path (i.e., run: `node axelar-local-gmp-examples/scripts/createLocal`), I get "Cannot find @axelar-network/axelar-local-dev module" error]

-5. Make sure that the address we use for examples is funded on all five supported testnets.
+5. To make sure that the address we use for examples is funded on all five supported testnets:

 \[Editor: What are the five supported testnets?
 Will that be clear when I get the above running?]